After your account has been approved and you can successfully log in, you may need to update your contact details, job role, or establishment.

 IslingtonCS can inform you of new courses when they become available.
 This is called 'course alerts' and you were asked to subscribe to these when you registered.
 Course alerts are sorted by category, event type, and target audience.

 You manage these alerts from My Profile and Bookings and are set for each channel.
+You can also set your email preferences here for the Schools' Bulletin and Bright Start newsletter.

 If you no longer wish to receive any emails, untick 'Activate event alerts by email'.